Treatments and drugsBy Mayo Clinic staff

 Geographic tongue typically doesn't require any medical treatment.
 Although geographic tongue can sometimes cause tongue discomfort, it's otherwise a harmless condition.

-Your doctor may prescribe medications to manage discomfort or sensitivity:
+Your doctor may recommend medications to manage discomfort or sensitivity:

 - Over-the-counter pain relievers